UTSAVS26/PyVerse/Data_Science/Data-science.md

 ### Data, Information and Knowledge

-- Data is just raw, unprocessed facts.
+- Data: raw, unprocessed facts.
-- Information is the processed form of data.
+- Information: processed form of data.
-- Knowledge is an entity that comes from utilisation of data and helps us to make predictions or take decisions.
+- Knowledge: entity that comes from utilisation of data; helps us to make predictions or take decisions.

 ### Types of Data